 We drove for 45 min along windy roads, through lush green hills, until we arrived at our first stop: Hobbiton.
 Unbeknown to us, we had arrived on probably the busiest day of the year: International Hobbit Day.

 Luckily, we had purchased our Hobbiton tickets in advance and were able to join our tour soon after arriving.
 Hobbiton was everything I had expected and more.
-The set is enormous, with its myriad of colourful Hobbit holes dotted around in the hills.
+The set is enormous, with its myriad of colourful Hobbit holes dotted around the hills.
 The gardens are maintained by professional gardeners throughout the year, and real food and drinks are served at the Green Dragon Inn.

 After our 2-hour tour and filling our camera memory cards with hundreds of photos, we relaxed at the Green Dragon Inn.
 Its interior resembles true Hobbit craftsmanship.
 After sampling an ale and cider, brewed exclusively for Hobbiton, we continued our journey towards Rotorua.